quruma/Friday-Voice-Assistant/README.md

 >6.**Stopwatch_CMD**
 >
 (Sets or stops a stopwatch)
 for example: set a stopwatch please, stop a stopwatch

+Every function has it is own keywords which will make it easier for model to predict needed function.
+You can read them in the [documentaion]()

 Thank you!:3